 The presumptive stance of the College is that all decisions made and sanctions imposed by the original decision-maker are to be implemented during the appellate process.
-At the discretion of the Director of Student Conduct (or designee), and in consultation with the Title IX Coordinator when necessary, implementation of sanctions may be stayed pending review only in extremely exigent circumstances.
+At the discretion of the Director of Student Conduct (or designee), implementation of sanctions may be stayed pending review only in extremely exigent circumstances.
 This does not include proximity to graduation, end of term, or exams.
 Instead, it refers to an overwhelming likelihood, as determined by the Director of Student Conduct or designee, in consultation, that the appeal would result in a reversal of the finding and/or substantial modification of the sanctions.